programmer1o1/SourceBox/README.md

    - Prop spawns at your crosshair in-game
    - Shoot spawned props with AWP to quit the game (CS:S)

+#### FOR GAMES WITH NO VSCRIPTS - WINDOWS ONLY AND ONLY CUBE SPAWNING IS SUPPORTED!

+1. **Automatic Detection**:
+   - Launch your Source game
+   - Sourcebox detects it automatically (usually the file name is hl2.exe)

+2. **Spawning Props**:
+   - Click the cube in Sourcebox
+   - Console opens, executes commands, closes immediately
+   - Window freezes briefly to hide console
+   - Prop spawns at crosshair

 ## Development

 ### Building from Source